Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/start_stop_cft/system_environment/Transfer_CFT_logical_names.md

 | CFTPKU  | PKI base file.
 The CFTLOGIN.COM procedure supplied with the product defines it as CFT_PKI:CFTPKI.INX.  |
 | CFTEXAM  | VMS Share User API samples.
 The CFTLOGIN.COM procedure supplied with the product defines it as CFT_EXE:CFTEXAM.EXE.  |

 ### Submitting {{< TransferCFT/axwayvariablesComponentShortName  >}} procedures

 A number of logical names are used to configure the {{< TransferCFT/axwayvariablesComponentShortName  >}} behavior with respect to the various procedures submitted by it.
-For more information, see the[MONIT_MEM utility  section.
+For more information, see the[MONIT_MEM utility]()  section.

 The following table describes the logical names for the procedures that control {{< TransferCFT/axwayvariablesComponentShortName  >}} behavior.

 | Logical Name  | Description  |
 | --- | --- |